Circuitscape/SpatialGraphs.jl/docs/src/examples.md

 wrg.vertex_raster.

-First, we'll use `dijkstra_shortest_paths` to calculate to total cost distance from each vertex of interest to all other vertices in the graph
+First, we'll use `dijkstra_shortest_paths` to calculate to total cost distance from each vertex of interest to all other vertices in the graph.

 ```@example corridors
 cd_1 = dijkstra_shortest_paths(wrg, 1)